sap-tutorials/sap-build-apps/tutorials/appgyver-connect-publicapi/appgyver-connect-publicapi.md

 3. Scroll down a little to see the response.

-    In this response, you can see information about the product.
-This includes the product categories, allergen information, and the brand that manufactured the product.
+    In this response, you can see just the information we need: product name, nutritional information, and an image.

     ![View the results](test_results.png)

 ### Set schema from response

 After a successful test you should now set the data schema.
 This stores the data structure from the URL, enabling the application to easily identify the types of information it is fetching.

-1. In the same window where you did the test, click **Autodetect Schema from Response**.
+1. In the same window where you did the test, scroll back up and click **Autodetect Schema from Response**.

     ![Set schema](set_schema.png)